Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 Network routing mesh
 ^^^^^^^^^^^^^^^^^^^^

-In the Docker swarm cluster, routing mesh is the mechanism making services published to the host's network so that they can be accessed externally.
-It also enables each node in the cluster to accept connections on published ports of any published service, even if the service is not running on the node.
-Routing mesh is based on a overlay network (``ingress``) and a `IP Virtual Servers (IPVS) <http://www.linuxvirtualserver.org/software/ipvs.html>`_ load balancer (via a hindden ``ingress-sbox`` container) running on each of the Docker hosts.
+In the Docker swarm cluster, routing mesh is a mechanism making services exposed to the host's public network so that they can be accessed externally.
+This mechanism also enables each node in the cluster to accept connections on published ports of any published service, even if the service is not running on the node.

+Routing mesh is based on an overlay network (``ingress``) and a `IP Virtual Servers (IPVS) <http://www.linuxvirtualserver.org/software/ipvs.html>`_ load balancer (via a hindden ``ingress-sbox`` container) running on each node of the swarm cluster.

+The figure below illustrates the overall network topology of the ``webapp`` stack with the ``ingress`` network and ``ingress-sbox`` load balancer for the routing mesh.

 .. figure:: figures/webapp_routing_mesh_illustrate.png